DerWeh/gftools/docs/source/tutorial.rst

    >>> iws = gt.matsubara_frequencies(range(1024), beta=beta)

-We can calculate the Fourier transform using broadcasting, with the need for any loops.
+We can calculate the Fourier transform using broadcasting, no need for any loops.

 .. plot::
    :format: doctest